Nursing (Mental Health) BSc

 Access to HE Diploma in either Health and Social Care, Nursing and Midwifery, or Science

-60 credits overall with 45 credits at Level 3, with 30 at Distinction and 15 at Merit.
+60 credits overall with 45 credits at Level 3, with 24 at Distinction, 15 at Merit and 6 at a Pass.
 Must also include 12 science credits at Level 3.

 BTEC

-Extended Diploma: DDD in Health and Social Care or Applied Science.
+Extended Diploma: DDM in Health and Social Care or Applied Science.

-Diploma: DD in Health and Social Care or Applied Science, plus one A Level at Grade B, or BTEC / CTEC at Distinction.
+Diploma: DD in Health and Social Care or Applied Science, plus one A Level at Grade C or above, or BTEC / CTEC at Merit.

 International Baccalaureate

-Applicants must obtain 34 points overall, including 3 subjects at higher level including at least one science related subject, each at grade 5 and above.
+Applicants must obtain 34 points overall, including 6,4,4 at higher level and at least one science-related subject.

 Irish Leaving Certificate (higher Level)

-Applicants must obtain 2 H2 and 4 H3 grades in the Irish Leaving Certificate (Higher Level), with H2 in a Science subject.
+Applicants must obtain one H2 and five H3 grades in the Irish Leaving Certificate (Higher Level), with H2 in a science subject.

 Scottish Highers / Advanced Highers